AI4Finance-Foundation/FinNLP/README.md

 # Natural Language Dataset for Finance

-The demos will be shown in [ChatGPT for FinTech](https://github.com/AI4Finance-Foundation/ChatGPT-for-FinTech)
+The demos are shown in [ChatGPT for FinTech](https://github.com/AI4Finance-Foundation/ChatGPT-for-FinTech)

 **Disclaimer: We are sharing codes for academic purpose under the MIT education license.
 Nothing herein is financial advice, and NOT a recommendation to trade real money.
 Please use common sense and always first consult a professional before trading or investing.**